csound/manual/docs/opcodes/mags.md

 category:Array Operations: complex numbers
 -->
 # mags
-Obtains the magnitudes of a complex-number array
+Obtains the magnitudes of a complex-number array.

 This opcode returns the magnitudes of a complex-number array (in rfft format), as a real-valued array with half the size of its input plus one.
 The magnitude for the Nyquist frequency are kept in the last position of the array.